Skip to main content

 Do you want to continue? [y/N]:

-This image also shows the detected installation archive and the version of OpenSearch-Dashboards to be installed.
-By default, the installation will be canceled.
-To continue, you must enter y.
-If the installation continues, the running service will be stopped.
+The script also displays the detected installation archive and the version of OpenSearch-Dashboards to be installed.
+By default, the installation will be cancelled unless you enter y to continue.
+If you proceed with the installation, the currently running service will be stopped.

 In the first step, the main installation directories are specified.
 We recommend storing all files related to SAF in a single directory /app; this will simplify maintenance later.